ErfanTagh/flashcard-frontend/README.md

 ### `Flashcard`

-In this [component](https://github.com/ErfanTagh/flashcard-frontend/blob/main/src/Components/Flashcard.tsx) we show the users flashcards so the user can review.\
+We show the users flashcards in this component (https://github.com/ErfanTagh/flashcard-frontend/blob/main/src/Components/Flashcard.tsx) so they can review them.\

-After the GET reuqest, we store the users key and answer recieved from the server to the setPlanets (the state name probably has to change!) state.\
+Following the GET request, we store the user's key and answer in the setPlanets state (the state name probably needs to change!).\

-This state will be passed through the component [FlashCardItem](https://github.com/ErfanTagh/flashcard-frontend/blob/main/src/Components/FlashCardItem.tsx) to the [FlipCard](https://github.com/ErfanTagh/flashcard-frontend/blob/main/src/Components/FLipCard.tsx) component.\
+The state will be passed through the [FlashCardItem](https://github.com/ErfanTagh/flashcard-frontend/blob/main/src/Components/FlashCardItem.tsx) component to the [FlipCard](https://github.com/ErfanTagh/flashcard-frontend/blob/main/src/Components/FLipCard.tsx).\

-The reason for all this props passing is because of the flipping animation that gets rendered when the user clicks on the card to see it's answer.\
+When the user clicks on a card to see its answer, a flipping animation is rendered, which explains all these props passing.\

-The [DropDown](https://github.com/ErfanTagh/flashcard-frontend/blob/main/src/Components/DropDown.tsx) component is where the user can delete or edit the cards.
-If the user knows the revealed answer, the green button is pressed but if the answer is not known and requires further reviewing, the red button is clicked and a label 'Reviewing' will be added next time that specific card pops up.
+The user can delete and edit cards by using the [DropDown] component (https://github.com/ErfanTagh/flashcard-frontend/blob/main/src/Components/DropDown.tsx).
+A green button is pressed if the user knows the revealed answer; a red button is clicked if the answer is not known and requires further review.\

 ![AddFlashcard-1](flash4.png)
 ![AddFlashcard-2](flash5.png)